 - 1. Welcome and Introductory Statement

 - Your name

 - Why is the subject matter important?
 If it is a part of an overall program, why is it a part of the curriculum?
 How does it connect to the bigger program picture?

 - How will students be able to apply their knowledge to other courses?

 - How will students be able to apply their knowledge in their careers and personal lives?

 - Thanks and goodbye

 *Note – This example was filmed our studio.
 Due to the COVID-19 panedmic this is currently not an option.
-Further down on this page we have a link to a resource page that teachs you how to record your own videos
+However, we have resources and processes in place to assist you recording your own videos!